webpy/webpy.github.com/download.md

     $ tar xvzf web.py-0.33.tar.gz
     $ ln -s web.py-0.33/web .

-If you are on Ubuntu Linux or Debian, you can install web.py using `apt-get`.
+If you are on Ubuntu Linux or Debian, you can install web.py using `apt-get` [ package service](http://pt.wikipedia.org/wiki/Advanced_Packaging_Tool).
 But you may not get the latest as debian/ubuntu release cycles are different from web.py.

     $ sudo apt-get install python-webpy